User and group management

 2 The Dashboard is unavailable in the Assets Free plan.
 For more options and information, contact us.

 3 The Activity Reports feature is a premium offering for Assets Enterprise plans, and its availability depends on your account setup.
 The feature is unavailable in the Assets Free plan.
-For more information, see DAM activity reports.
+For more information, see Assets activity reports.

-Additional DAM role considerations and guidelines
+Additional Assets role considerations and guidelines

 - Users in either of these roles have been automatically migrated to the Media Library user role.